Web3Auth/web3auth-docs/src/pages/guides/openlogin-starkkey.md

 ## Signing and validating a message with stark keys.

-In real usecase you should also deploy your account contract on starkware and initialize that contract with this public key.

-In this guide we are not doing any smart contract operation so we are not deploying any account contract and we are just using it for signing pedersen hashed random string inputs.

 In order to sign a message with stark keys we need to hash the message using pedersen hash function which is also available from `@toruslabs/openlogin-starkkey`.